 Step 4 - Filling in the fields

-Click on the red arrow next to the Lookup_value field
+Click on the arrow next to the Lookup_value field.

-Then click on the email address in A2 and click the red arrow again.
-This is the first filed to match.
+Then, click on the email address in A2 and click on the arrow again.
+This is the first field to match.
 The system will automatically step down the column until it gets to the end.
-If you wanted to search across a row you won't be surprised that you need to use the HLOOKUP function!!
+If you wanted to search across a row you won't be surprised that you need to use the HLOOKUP function!

-Click the red arrow again to go back to the function template pop-up.
-Now type in 2 in the Col_index_num field.
+Click the arrow again to go back to the function template pop-up.
+Now type in ‘2’ in the Col_index_num field.
 This is the second column along in the range you have chosen and in our example is the First name column.
 This is the data that will be brought across when a match is found.
-Finally in the last field type False as we only want exact matches in this case.
+Finally, in the last field type ‘False’ as we only want exact matches in this case.